-- 1) better understanding of features of contemporary Japanese society and its changes - 2) development of "sociological imagination" (a way of thinking "sociologically" both with sociological theories and methods) necessary to understand contemporary (post-) industrial societies including Japan and UK.
+1) better understanding of features of contemporary Japanese society and its changes

+2) development of "sociological imagination" (a way of thinking "sociologically" both with sociological theories and methods) necessary to understand contemporary (post-) industrial societies including Japan and UK.

-Schedule:
+Provisional Schedule:

-- Week 1 What is sociology and what is sociology of Japanese society? - Week 2 School and education policies - Week 3 How to Become a Japanese Worker (1): From school to work transition and youth problem - Week 4 How to Become a Japanese Worker (2): Work Place - Week 5 Family, motherhood, and demographic challenge

-Week 6 Social welfare and social policy

-Week 7 Social mobility and social stratification in Japan

-Week 8 3.11 Disaster and social changes in Japan
+- Week 1 What is sociology and what is sociology of Japanese society? - Week 2 School and education policies: How to become a Japanese? - Week 3 How to become a Japanese worker (1): From school to work transition and youth problems - Week 4 How to become a Japanese worker (2): Work Place and labour market - Week 5 Family, gender and demographic challenges - Week 6 Social welfare and social policies - Week 7 Social mobility and social stratification in Japan - Week 8 "Post-catch-up" modernisation, 3.11 Disaster and social changes in Japan